 Canoe/Kayak License Requirements – If the craft is powered only by means other than an assisted device like a motor, no license or registration is required.

 Canoe/Kayak Operator Requirements – No licensing is required for any canoe or kayak without a motor.
-Licensing is also not required with a non-motorized craft.
+Licensing is also not required if operating any non-motorized craft.

 Motorized Canoeist Requirements/Age – Operators must be 14 years of age or older and in possession of a valid vessel license.